warmachine028/Better-Calculator/README.md

 - This is my first Project in github.

-- Im trying to put all my dedication into it.
+- I'm trying to put all my dedication into it.

-- It's a wonderfully fully feature packed calculator.
+- It's a fully feature packed calculator.

-- This is a completely new concept.
+- A completely new concept.

 - Please contribute to it and show me how to imporve my github skills.